zksdkjs/zk-landing/docs/zksdkjs/whitepaper.md

 - **Strategic Management Layer:** Planning, market intelligence, and launch sequencing.
 - **Execution Layer:** Implementation, testing, documentation, and developer relations.
-- **Specialist Pods:** Protocol-specific and infrastructure-focused agents (Railgun, Aztec, fhEVM, Light Protocol, Bitcoin, infrastructure hardening).
+- **Specialist Pods:** Protocol-specific and infrastructure-focused agents (Railgun, Aztec, fhEVM, Privacy Cash, Bitcoin, infrastructure hardening).

 Each pod is encoded as a Goose recipe, but the whitepaper focuses on the responsibilities and coordination model rather than the operational commands.